≡ Menu

 Now…

-Getting back to the topic at hand, let’s just take a moment and examine exactly what Gestational Diabetes is and briefly highlight some of the most common symptoms of this “condition” so that we can gain a better understanding of exactly what a life insurance underwriter will be looking for when making his or her decision about your application.
+Getting back to the topic at hand, let’s take a moment and examine precisely what Gestational Diabetes is and briefly highlight some of the most common symptoms of this “condition” so that we can gain a better understanding of exactly what a life insurance underwriter will be looking for when making their decision about your application.

 Gestational Diabetes Defined

 Simply put, Gestational Diabetes is simply diabetes that develops during pregnancy.
-As a result, an expecting mother will begin to see a risk in her blood sugar level, which can potentially affect both her and her baby’s health.
+As a result, an expecting mother will begin to see a risk in her blood sugar level, potentially affecting her and her baby’s health.

 Symptoms may include: